Runway Status Lights System Description

 - Runway Status Lights integrates airport lighting equipment with approach and surface surveillance systems to provide a visual signal to pilots and vehicle operators indicating that it is unsafe to enter/cross or begin takeoff on runway.
 The system is fully automated based on inputs from surface and terminal surveillance systems.
 Airport surveillance sensor inputs are processed through light control logic that commands in-pavement lights to illuminate red when there is traffic on or approaching the runway.

-- Runway Entrance Lights (REL) provide signal to aircraft crossing entering runway from intersecting taxiway
+- Runway Entrance Lights (RELs) provide signal to aircraft crossing entering runway from intersecting taxiway

-- Takeoff Hold Lights (THL) provide signal to aircraft in position for takeoff
+- Takeoff Hold Lights (THLs) provide signal to aircraft in position for takeoff